nRF24/CircuitPython_nRF24L01/docs/advanced_api.rst

 .. automethod:: circuitpython_nrf24l01.rf24.RF24.write

-    This function isn't completely non-blocking as we still need to wait 5 ms (`CSN_DELAY`) for the CSN pin to settle (allowing an accurate SPI write transaction).
-Example usage of this function can be seen in the `IRQ pin example <examples.html#irq-pin-example>`_ and in the `Stream example's "master_fifo()" function <examples.html#stream-example>`_
+    This function isn't completely non-blocking as we still need to wait for the necessary SPI transactions to complete.
+Example usage of this function can be seen in the `IRQ pin example <examples.html#irq-pin-example>`_ and
+    in the `Stream example's "master_fifo()" function <examples.html#stream-example>`_

     :returns: `True` if the payload was added to the TX FIFO buffer. `False` if the TX FIFO